Johnconfit/exercise_restfulapi_variant_build/README.md

 This sample application allows us to make an API call to get the list of characters and associated details.

-To achieve we use
+To achieve we have used :
-- Clean architecture that helps to create separation between different layer of our app, which improves maintainability, modularity and testability.
+- Clean architecture which helps to create separation between different layers of our app, which improves maintainability, modularity and testability.
-- Flavor to create differents variants of build, with the same code we can run differents app which different package name.
+- Flavor to create different variants of builds, with the same code we can run different apps which different packages name.
 - Riverpod for our state management.

 To properly run the app, we need to create the run configuration for each variant.